Skip to content

 In local development, all entities are stored as JSON files under data/.
 This makes it easy to inspect and reset state without a database.

-In production, entities are stored in Postgres.
+In production, entities are stored in Postgres via AWS RDS.
 The schema is defined in SQL migration files:

 app/storage/migrations/

-Large objects (source code archives, scan reports, debug bundles) are always stored in S3, not in Postgres rows.
-The Postgres record just holds the S3 object key.
+Large objects (source code archives, scan reports, debug bundles) are always stored in S3, not Postgres.
+The Postgres payload holds the S3 object reference.